dushiyu/MarketWatch-Web-Crawler/README.md

 ```json
     {'neg': 0.02, 'neu': 0.772, 'pos': 0.207, 'compound': 0.9371}
 ```
 The scores are generated based on the full article.
+See more details from the jupyter notebook.